1. TheoryThose paragraphs describe the basic theory, if you don't want to read, you can jump directly to practice.

 In order to see result open in your web browser address http://localhost/wordpress/

 As you see, it worked fine.
 But this you could do even without a server.
-Main reason why we installed Apache on your laptop was to use PHP, so let’s test that.
-Rename your index.html file to index.php and past following content, and refresh page.
+The main reason why we installed Apache on your laptop was to use PHP, so let’s test that.
+Rename your index.html file to index.php and past following content, and refresh the page.

 <?php echo "<h1>Hello PHP World</h1>" ?>

 For the end user, the result is pretty much the same.
 However, it was executed in totally different way.
-This time, code was compiled by a server and only the end result (final HTML) was sent to the browser.
-Although, in our case, we didn’t gain anything by using PHP instead of HTML, but along the course, you will clearly see what are the benefits of using PHP.
+This time, the code was compiled by a server and only the end result (final HTML) was sent to the browser.
+Although in our case, we didn’t gain anything by using PHP instead of HTML, along with the course, you will clearly see what are the benefits of using PHP.

 Since our Apache is ready, lets move to our database.

 Do you want to share?Facebook Twitter Google +